 Can interest be claimed on the judgment sum in your jurisdiction?
 If so on what basis and at what rate?

-Similar principles will apply at customary law.
+Yes.
+Similar principles apply at Jersey common law.

 Do the courts of your jurisdiction require a foreign judgment to be converted into local currency for the purposes of enforcement?